zilverline/sequent/docs/docs/upgrade-guide.md

 Sequent 8 remodels the PostgreSQL event store to allow partitioning of the aggregates, commands, and events tables.
 Furthermore it contains various storage optimizations.
-To migrate your older Sequent database an example script is provided in `db/sequent_8_migration.sql` that can be run using `psql`.
+To migrate your older Sequent database you can use the `sequent migrate` command.
+Make sure to run this after updating Sequent in your Gemfile, running `bundle update --source sequent`, and from the root directory of your project.

-You will have to adjust this script to match your desired partitioning setup, although the default configuration will work for many cases as well.
+This command will help you perform the database upgrade by providing you with a default schema and database upgrade script that you can customize to match your desired partitioning setup, although the default configuration will work for many cases as well.

 **IMPORTANT**: If the migration succeeds and you COMMIT the results you must vacuum (e.g. using VACUUM VERBOSE ANALYZE) the new tables to